 Any full-time or part-time student is eligible to participate in the program.
-Students from institutions that are not part of the University System of Georgia are admitted on a space-available basis and must enroll as transient students at a participating institution.
+Students from institutions that are not part of the University System of Georgia will be admitted on a space available basis.

-Because of space limitations, acceptance is on a first come, first served basis, according to the date of receipt of the application and application fee at the program office.
-Students are encouraged to apply well in advance of the application deadline to assure them of a place in the program.
-The application deadline for 2013 programs is March 1, 2013.
+Because of space limitations, acceptance will be on a first come-first served basis, according to the date of receipt of the application and application fee.
+Students are encouraged to apply well in advance of the application deadline to assure themselves of a place in the program.
+The application deadline for the 2013 program is March 1, 2013.

 The package cost does not include tuition, additional meals, passport and related expenses, spending money, travel to Atlanta, or other costs beyond those listed above.

 Advice from Previous Waterford Students

 -Even if the price seems insurmountable at first, push yourself to save for the program!

 You will never regret making the sacrifices to go on the trip, but you will regret giving